mheap/action-guard/README.md

 ## Usage

-Action Guard will throw an error if the `GITHUB_EVENT_NAME` does not match what is expected
+Action Guard will throw if the `GITHUB_EVENT_NAME` does not match what is expected

 If you're happy to leave it uncaught (leading to a `process.exit(1)`) you can add it as one line: